 Desperation Defrost

-Preheat oven to 350° F, remove unthawed bread from the plastic bag, and bake in foil for 15 to 30 minutes, depending on the loaf size.
+Preheat oven to 350° F, remove unthawed bread from the freezer bag, and wrap and bake in foil for 15 to 30 minutes, depending on the loaf size.

 Enjoy…